Haghrah/PyIT2FLS/README.md

 * Ex3: Defining a simple (MIMO) IT2FLS
 * Ex4: Prediction of the Mackey-Glass chaotic time series with PSO-based parameter tuning
 * Ex5: Designing Interval Type 2 Fuzzy PID (IT2FPID) controller for a time-delay linear system
-* Ex6: Creating and plotting ten types of interval type two fuzzy sets **(Some of the sets are not provided in PyIT2FLS 0.3.
-This example works correctly using the last beta version, available over github.)**
+* Ex6: Creating and plotting ten types of interval type two fuzzy sets **(Some of the sets are not supported in PyIT2FLS 0.3.
+This example would work correctly using the PyIT2FLS 0.4.)**

 ## Docstrings
 Further information about functions and classes in the PyIT2FLS are accessible by docstrings.
 After importing a function or class, they can be seen by calling the help function.
 For example: